 ACS & FAP present Tuesday Play Mornings.
 Parents and children 5 years and under are invited to join in a free weekly stimulating play environment focusing on gross motor skill development and socialization of children.
 The playgroup features age appropriate books, toys, activities, arts and crafts for parents to share with their child.
 This is a fantastic way to meet other moms and dads, share information and create play dates for your child.
 First time attendees are asked to bring military ID and immunization record.
 Immunization records are required for all children.
 Parents of infants are asked to bring a blanket for the floor.

-When: Tuesday Mornings
+Day: Tuesday Mornings

 Location: ACS Building

 Sessions vary; please call ahead for details and to confirm session is open.
+Please note, Play Morning follows operating status of Fairfax County Schools, September - June.

 FRP offers a wide range of services to assist Active Duty and Retired military, their ID card Family members and Department of the Army (DA) Civilian employees with their financial affairs.
 Our goal is to help you save money, live within your means and invest for the future.
 We want to help Soldiers, veterans and Families prevent financial difficulties before they arise.